 Omaha Beach and Freedom

-It was my great privilege to visit Omaha Beach with a group from the Young Americas Foundation on the 66th anniversary of D-Day.
+It was my great privilege to visit Omaha Beach with a group from the Young America’s Foundation1, on the 66th anniversary of D-Day.

 Standing on the cliff at Pointe du Hoc with shell holes, gun emplacements and pill boxes behind me, I could look over the precipice and marvel at how 225 Rangers scratched their way up the 180-foot cliff with grappling hooks and ropes while being shot at from above – and how, with incredible bravery, they achieved their objective.

-On Omaha Beach, I walked to the water’s edge and looked back at the seawall that was at least 700 feet from where I stood.
-To the right of the seawall was a pill box that had an open view of the beach.
+On Omaha Beach, I walked to the water’s edge and looked back at the seawall that was several hundred feet from where I stood.
+To the right of the seawall was a pill box that had an open view of the beach and could rake the beach with machine gun fire.
 I stood at the water’s edge shortly after low tide, which is when the Americans landed at Omaha Beach.
-It took incredible bravery for men with packs weighing 130 pounds to run across those seven hundred feet of beach to reach the partial cover afforded by the seawall.
+It took incredible bravery for men with packs weighing 130 pounds to run across those several hundred feet of beach to reach the partial cover afforded by the seawall.

 Many did not survive and they are buried at the American Cemetery at Colleville sur Mer.
 At first sight of the perfectly aligned rows of marble crosses gazing over Omaha Beach, you are caught-up short and take an extra breath to retain your composure.
 It is humbling to walk among those graves.

-We lived our lives in freedom because of the gift these men gave to us.
+We live our lives in freedom because of the gift these men gave to us.